 Lights and sounds features are activated when kids interact with the different units that make up the children’s kitchens.
 For instance, some toy microwave will make touch sounds when the keypads are pressed.
 Some burners will light up when pots or pans are placed on them.
 Knobs on some toy appliances will ‘click’ into place like it does on the real gadget.

 Please note that sets with lights and sounds feature require batteries for this feature to function.

 If you already have a good play cooking set without light or sound feature, it’s possible to add this on some machines.
 You only need to contact the manufacturer and they will let you know if you can order for a replacement part with light or sound feature.

 Children’s Play Kitchens for Older Kids

 Some parents do think that children’s kitchens are meant for toddlers and kids that are below six years.
 That is wrong.
 There are toy kitchens for older children.
 You will even get for your kids who are around 12 years.
 You only need to research well.
-You need to look for extra tall kitchens.
-A cooking set designed for a 3 year old will not do for a 10 year old.
-You need to look for large play kitchens for the older kids so they can get the same benefits as the younger children.
+Your older children need extra tall kitchens.
+A cooking set designed for a 3 year old will not do for a 7 or 10 year old.
+You need to look for large toysets for the older kids so they can get the same benefits as the younger children.